 In contrast, what makes IC14 unique and promising is its apparent ability to dial down dangerous immune system overreactions while maintaining normal functions.
 So far, more than 200 people have been treated with IC14 for sepsis, acute lung injury, ALS, or pneumonia, Redlich says.
 “There has not been a single reported case of an opportunistic infection attributable to dosing with IC14.”

 The timing thus presents a unique opportunity for investors willing to take risks—if they move quickly.
 Invest before the I-SPY results are known, and there could be enormous gains if the news is good.
 And given that IC14 has two shots on goal with COVID-19, that risk is mitigated by the much bigger NIAID study which will report results towards the end of the year.
-Given that IC14 appears to be a drug platform as well as a promising product on its own, there also is plenty of longer-term potential for the drug in critical care and neurodegenerative diseases.
+Given that IC14 appears to be a platform drug, as well as a promising product on its own, there also is plenty of longer-term potential for the drug in critical care and neurodegenerative diseases.

 “After a decade of flying under the radar, IC14 is now out in prime time, giving hope in some of the toughest disease challenges facing medicine,” says Redlich.
 “Apart from this and future pandemics, we’re confident that IC14 will have a very important place in the immunotherapy toolbox as we get back to addressing the key diseases of ageing and lifestyle.”